-Click on the “Roles” tab to establish roles which can have a robust set of enforcements as well as a variety of administrative permissions (such as rights to Manage Companies and/or purchase licenses from Keeper).
+Click on Roles tab to establish roles which can have a robust set of enforcements as well as a variety of administrative permissions (such as rights to Manage Companies).

 If you have a group of technicians that need to share passwords, you can set them up in a team.
 Then, the team can be added to a shared folder within the user's vault.
 Only those users local to the current tenant or Managed Company will be visible in the search bar when adding a user to a shared folder.
 You can also share records and folders with users in teams.